Cruise Port: Vigo, Spain

 know before you go

-cruise port location
+cruise port Information

 Vigo, located in the Galicia region of northwest Spain, is a popular cruise port with the Muelle de Transatlánticos quay conveniently situated a short walk (5-10 minutes) from the old town.
 The modern cruise terminal offers basic facilities including a tourist information office, souvenir shops, and Wi-Fi.